openpatch/hyperbook/website/book/elements/collapsible.md

 ---

 If you want to show additional content, which should not be seen at first glance, you can use a collapsible.
 Collapsibles are great for hints.
-They can also be stacked.
+They can also be nested.

 ```md
 ::::collapsible{Hallo}